 Yes, Denver College of Nursing has both programmatic and institutional accreditation as outlined below.

 The baccalaureate nursing program and the associate nursing program of Denver College of Nursing are accredited by the ACEN (Accreditation Commission for Education in Nursing; formerly the National League for Nursing Accrediting Commission) 3343 Peachtree Rd.
 N.E., Suite 850, Atlanta, GA 30326, (404) 975-5000.

-The Bachelor of Science in Nursing at Denver College of Nursing is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The Bachelor of Science in Nursing and the Master of Science in Nursing at Denver College of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791. (http://www.ccneaccreditation.org).